 - a) LEAs must ensure that all eligible students enrolled at their LEA and schools subject to their control participate in statewide assessments, including students in nonpublic settings.
-Every nonpublic school or program must adhere to the Testing Integrity Act and the following District of Columbia requirements: - i.
-Ensure that every District of Columbia student enrolled in a nonpublic special education school or program is appropriately included in the statewide assessment system or alternate assessment approved by OSSE; - ii.
-Ensure that statewide assessments are administered according to federal and state law, regulations, and state policy regarding test;
+Every nonpublic school or program must adhere to the Testing Integrity Act and the following District of Columbia requirements: - Ensure that every District of Columbia student enrolled in a nonpublic special education school or program is appropriately included in the statewide assessment system or alternate assessment approved by OSSE; - ii.
+Ensure that statewide assessments are administered according to federal and state law, regulations, and state policy regarding testing; - iii.

-- iii.
 Comply with all federal and state law, regulations, and policy regarding testing and testing integrity; - iv.
-Comply with all LEA and school level requirements outlined in this document; - v.
-Create and maintain a school test security plan for their site as outlined above; - vi.
-Work closely with the LEA to ensure that the nonpublic school test security plan is integrated, reviewed, and approved by the LEA test integrity coordinator(s) at students' LEAs of enrollment; - vii.
+Comply with all school level requirements outlined in this document; - v.
+Create and maintain a school test security plan for their site as outlined above, and submit directly to OSSE for review and approval; - vi.
+Work closely with the LEA to ensure that the nonpublic school test security plan is reviewed by the LEA test integrity coordinator(s) at students' LEAs of enrollment; - vii.
 Maintain documentation showing that District of Columbia students completed the statewide assessment; - viii.
 Provide any requested statewide testing documentation to referring LEA and/or OSSE upon request; and - ix.
-In the event that there is a test security, irregularity, or data integrity issue, the nonpublic must contact OSSE and the LEA test integrity coordinator(s) at the student(s)' LEA(s) of enrollment.
+In the event that there is a test security, irregularity, or data integrity issue, the nonpublic school test coordinator must contact OSSE and the LEA test integrity coordinator(s) at the student(s)' LEA(s) of enrollment.